rtlabs-com/p-net/doc/network_topology_detection.rst

 Unzip the downloaded file onto a Windows personal computer.
 Double-click the ``PRONETA.exe`` file to start the program.

+Turn off the ART tester tool before starting Proneta, otherwise Proneta can not scan the network.

 On the settings page, select which Ethernet network adapter to use on your computer.
 On the home screen, select "Network analysis" and use the "Online" tab.